-The concessional (before-tax) contributions cap for Australians aged 59 years or under is $25,000 for the 2013/2014 year, and is expected to increase to $30,000 for the 2014/2015 year.
-The $25,000 cap was supposed to be indexed in $5,000 increments in line with increases in Average Weekly Ordinary Times Earnings, but the Government has frozen the cap until at least July 2014.
-The temporary, special cap for over-60s remains at $35,000, and will eventually merge into the general concessional cap.
+The concessional (before-tax) contributions cap for Australians aged 59 years or under is $25,000 for the 2013/2014 year.
+The $25,000 cap was supposed to be indexed in $5,000 increments in line with increases in Average Weekly Ordinary Times Earnings, but the former ALP government has froze the cap until July 2014.

-Note: Any contributions in excess of these concessional (before-tax) caps are subject to extra tax, and these excess contributions then count towards an individual’s non-concessional (after-tax) cap.
+Note: Any contributions in excess of these concessional (before-tax) caps are subject to extra tax or will need to be withdrawn from your super account.
+The excess concessional contributions then count towards an individual’s non-concessional (after-tax) cap.

 The non-concessional contributions cap is cap is $150,000 (for the 2013/2014 year) and up to $450,000 when taking advantage of the ‘bring-forward’ rule.
 The non-concessional (after-tax) bring-forward rule applies to individuals under the age of 65: Again, if an individual is 65 or over, he or she can only make after-tax contributions of up to $150,000 each year rather than $450,000 over a three-year period (which is available to those under the age of 65).